open-mmlab/mmpretrain/docs/en/user_guides/config.md

 ### Use some fields in the base configs

 Sometimes, you may refer to some fields in the `_base_` config, so as to avoid duplication of definitions.
-You can refer to [mmcv](https://mmcv.readthedocs.io/en/latest/understand_mmcv/config.html#reference-variables-from-base) for some more instructions.
+You can refer to [MMEngine](TODO:) for some more instructions.

 The following is an example of using auto augment in the training data preprocessing pipeline， refer to [`configs/resnest/resnest50_32xb64_in1k.py`](https://github.com/open-mmlab/mmclassification/blob/master/configs/resnest/resnest50_32xb64_in1k.py).
 When defining `train_pipeline`, just add the definition file name of auto augment to `_base_`, and then use `{{_base_.auto_increasing_policies}}` to reference the variables: